Resilience - Achievement - Inspiration

 The same assessment criteria will be used for all nomination channels and in line with category specifications.
 All the requested material should be submitted together with the application form at the time a student is nominated.

 Students in Forms 4 to 6, or Grades/ Years 10 to 13, in government registered secondary schools in Hong Kong during the 2020-2021 academic year are eligible for nomination.
+For the school nomination, a maximum of two nominees per category.
 Nominees can be put forward for a maximum of two Award categories, one of which must be the Grand Prize.

 - A certificate of appreciation will be issued by the South China Morning Post to all nominated students who have successfully registered in the Awards.